Content Warning: Depictions of death, specifically: child death. Cannibalism, misogyny and grief are also described.

 This article contains spoilers.

-Although fairytales may solely exist within the nebulous realm of mythology, they can have a tremendous power over both the material world and our personal lives.
+Although fairytales may solely exist within the nebulous realm of mythology, they can have tremendous power over both the material world and our personal lives.
 Throughout history, fairytales have acted as stories that emphasize reassurance in grief, our shadow selves, the endurance of innocence, and the unfairness which can and does define life.
-Themes such as power, transformation and resurrection are frequently found among the miserable, evil, and unjust, often portrayed in juxtaposition.
+Themes such as power, transformation, and resurrection are frequently found among the miserable, evil, and unjust, often portrayed in juxtaposition.

 The Juniper Tree observes two sisters, Margit (Björk Guðmundsdóttir) and Katla (Bryndis Petra Bragadóttir), exiled from their home following the untimely death and murder of their mother (Guðrún Gísladóttir), burned for witchcraft.
-The displacement they experience (in the world as well as within themselves) as they wander the backdrop of Iceland becomes evident as they only have each other and their magic: the history they carry, remember and practice.
+The displacement they experience (in the world and within themselves) as they wander the backdrop of Iceland becomes evident as they only have each other and their magic: the history they carry, remember and practice.

 Meanwhile, Jónas is convinced his evil new mother is a ‘witch.’
 The situation continues to escalate until it reaches a horrifying climax: while Jóhann is away, Katla lures Jónas to a cliff where she convinces him to descend to his death.
-He dies thinking he’ll be protected by his mother, by the birds and the fantasy that if anything were to endanger him, he could fly away to safety, paradise.
-The last glorious imagining of a vulnerable child who deserved this sanctuary, yet received abandonment, coldness and death.
-The gruesome act performed by a woman who was not a stranger to violence but would partake in the most unforgivable violence.
+He dies thinking he’ll be protected by his mother, by the birds, and the fantasy that if anything were to endanger him, he could fly away to safety, paradise.
+The last glorious imagining of a vulnerable child who deserved this sanctuary yet received abandonment, coldness, and death.
+The gruesome act is performed by a woman who was not a stranger to violence but would partake in the most unforgivable violence.

 The aspect that makes both the original Brothers Grimms’ story and The Juniper Tree immortal is the ending, as it often is in fairytales.
 Margit realizes the reprehensible act, overcome with tears and grief during a disturbing ritual where Katla feeds Jóhann his own son, Jónas’ limbs boiled in a stew.
-Cut to an image of Jónas underwater, layered with the enchanting and primal voice of Björk.
-After Margit visits the grave she knows Jónas’ mother to be buried in, a juniper tree has sprouted overnight, a raven resting among its branches.
+Cut to an image of Jónas underwater, layered with the enchanting voice of Björk.
+After Margit visits the grave she knows Jónas’ mother to be buried in; a juniper tree has sprouted overnight, a raven resting among its branches.
 She runs to Jóhann to explain that a raven is singing to Jónas, that her sister did not mean to harm his son.
 Katla runs away as her final act of self-preservation.

 Margit recites a poem for Jónas: